fake-github-org/fake-github-org.github.io/_posts/2023-07-10-the-chapel-the-temple-the-mosque.md

 ### Footnotes

 1. Yeah I know it’s an LLM.
 Yeah I know that what it’s doing is just choosing which word goes next.
 My best guess for why it sucked is because its dataset didn’t contain that much religious trauma because these models are designed to generate advertiser-friendly/sanitized content.
 No I’m not naming the model.
 2. I was never really that *into* Judaism or Christianity (relatively speaking).
-But I did read the Old Testament and a paraphrased version of the New Testament. **Pro Tip:** If you’re looking to get into Star Wars, skip ”*Episode 1: The Phantom Menace*”.
+But I did read the Old Testament and a paraphrased version of the New Testament. **Pro Tip:** If you’re looking to get into Star Wars, skip “*Episode 1: The Phantom Menace*”.
 If you’re looking to read the Bible, skip “*Genesis*”.
 Apparently the first ones are the most boring ones.
 3. I’ve experienced this with several things in my life: religion, patriotism, mental health, GSRM, class, etc. With the world as systematically fucked as it is, how can I accept any speck of happiness that is thrown my way?!
 4. Adapted from [this post by Tumblr user @swordsman](https://www.tumblr.com/swordsmans/717922430043160576?source=share){: style="text-decoration: underline"}